 What Causes Moles to Suddenly Appear in Adults?

-Sometimes Spring adults are surprised to discover that new moles have appeared on their bodies.
+Sometimes adults are surprised to discover that new moles have appeared on their bodies.
 And the discovery often makes them wonder, “How did this mole get here?”

 While most moles appear in childhood or within your first 20 years of life, there are many reasons why moles may appear during adulthood.
 The important thing is, if you discover a new mole, you need to schedule an appointment with Dr. Perri at Perri Dermatology ASAP to determine if mole removal is necessary, as new moles in adults are more likely to be melanoma than existing moles.